caldasdeoliveira/simulatedAnnealing/README.md

 # simulatedAnnealing

-Small implementation of simulated annealing for work in continuous functions.
+Simple Python implementation of simulated annealing for work in continuous functions.

 ## Usage

 Import function to desired file and call function:
 	SimulatedAnnealing(cost_function)

+Some usage examples can be found in example.py

 Function Arguments: